karmaniverous/entity-manager/.stan/system/stan.requirements.md

   - Otherwise:
     - Computes the range key.
     - If timestampProperty is present, computes exactly one hashKey and returns a single pair.
-    - If timestampProperty is missing but uniqueProperty is present, enumerates the hash-key space across all shard bumps and returns one key per applicable bump (deduped).
+    - If timestampProperty is missing but uniqueProperty is present, enumerates the hash‑key space across all shard bumps and returns one key per applicable bump (deduped).

 ---